szenadam/jira-wlsum/README.md

 ## TODO:
   * FEATURE: Generate and excel spread sheet
   * FEATURE: CSV output to stdout.
 E.g: key/summary/timespent(for every day, empty for none)
+  * FEATURE: Query a different users worklogs with admin
-  * Spread should be optional if the user wants the output to stdout
+  * Spreadsheet should be optional if the user wants the output to stdout
   * Unit tests
   * Use getopts for arguments and option parsing
-    * Option for total only
+    * Option: total only
+    * Option: stdout output
-    * Option for CSV output
+    * Option: CSV output
-    * Option for xlsx output
+    * Option: xlsx output
+    * Argument: server
+    * Argument: username
+    * Argument: password